edf1101/PolynomialDescent/README.md

  _Gradient Descent for the Fundamentals of Machine Learning module of my Computer Science Degree_

 ## Example
+Examples (both in Jupyter notebook and .py are found in /docs folder)

 ![Example](https://github.com/edf1101/GradientDescent/assets/96292907/b8157a76-769f-4313-ad71-fcc6e20e574b)

 - The blue points are the random points that somewhat fit the curve 2x<sup>2</sup> - 3x + 4